 1. Investigate what causes the issue

 Before you start fixing the issue you need to understand the roots of the problem.
 Optimizing conversion rates is all about observation, analysis, and testing.
-Start recording customer behavior on your site using the tools such as Google Analytics, Crazy Egg, and Zopim to gain a deeper understanding of how your customers behave.
+Start recording customer behavior on your site using tools such as Google Analytics, Crazy Egg, and Zopim to gain a deeper understanding of how your customers behave.

 With the help of the aforementioned tools, you can see where customers spend the most time, how well they react to call-to-actions, what their main distractions are, and how well the follow the purchasing process.

 You will also need the same tools to conduct A/B testing.
-A/B testing is a process that helps you choose the best optimization tactic.
-For example, if you changed one of the call-to-actions, you can see how the new call-to-action performs compares to the old one.
+A/B testing is a process that helps you choose the best SEO optimization tactic.
+For example, if you changed one of the call-to-action, you can see how the new call-to-action performs compares to the old one.
 A/B testing is the most effective data-based approach to help you increase conversion rates.

 2. Create a great value proposition